ethanwang314159/prime-spiral-generator/README.md

 * **Animation:** visualise growth like the primes getting loaded in (maybe gifs).
 * **Interactive UI:** adjust spiral parameters (colours, marker size, number of primes) in a good ui. like change the size by dragging/clicking not typing a number.
-* **Configuration:** allow saving and loading certain random ranges or settings.

----

-## Contributing

-1. Fork the repository
-2. Make your changes
-3. Submit a pull request

 ---